 Three Ways to Fold Love Letters

-Remember that with all of these instructions, it’s much easier to reference our video.
+Remember that with all of these instructions, it’s much easier to reference our video below.
 I’m a visual learner!
 If I can see it, the written instructions make more sense.

-We couldn’t show you how to fold love letters without giving you a heart option.
+We couldn’t show you how to fold love letters without giving you a heart option–it’s a given.
 That being said, here’s the first of our three ways to fold love letters:

 - Take a corner of the paper and fold it diagonally to the opposite side.
 You should see a triangle with an exposed strip of paper on one end.